Eurovision Song Contest 2006: Final

+The interval act of the final featured Helena Paparizou performed her song "Mambo!", already a smash hit in Greece, and a contemporary ballet composed by Dimitris Papadimitriou and choreographed by Fokas Evangelinos entitled 4000 Years of Greek Song and which traced the history of the musical culture of the host country.

 Spokespersons

 The following people were the spokespersons for their countries.
 A spokesperson delivers the results of national televoting during the final night, awarding points to the entries on behalf of his or her country.
 Although Serbia and Montenegro withdrew from the contest, it retained its voting rights.
 A draw was held to determine each country's voting order.
 Countries revealed their votes in the following order: